How to Choose an Executive Coach

 For executive coaching specifically, delivery mode influences what’s possible.
 Some work—particularly around presence, physicality, group dynamics—benefits from being in person.
 Other areas—strategic thinking, decision-making frameworks, working through complex problems—translate perfectly well to video.
 Consider what you’re working on and which format best serves those goals.

 Frequency and session length is another choice.
 Some coaches work in sixty-minute sessions, others prefer ninety.
 Some recommend weekly or fortnightly sessions, others monthly.
-Research suggests more frequent contact (weekly or fortnightly) supports faster development.
+In practice, more frequent contact tends to sustain momentum.
 Monthly sessions enable more time to apply learning between sessions.
 Your schedule, learning style, and the intensity of what you’re working on all influence what frequency serves you.

 Duration of engagement matters too.
 Some coaches prefer open-ended relationships.
 Others work in defined blocks—often six to twelve months.
 For executive coaching addressing specific development goals, time-bounded engagements often work well.
 You can always extend if needed.
 But having a defined timeframe creates natural points for assessing progress and deciding whether to continue.

 The investment level varies enormously.
-Rates reflect credentials, experience, specialization, market positioning.
+Rates reflect credentials, experience, specialisation, market positioning.
 Higher fees don’t always mean better coaching.
 But very low fees often signal inexperience or coaches building practices without formal credentials.
 For executive-level coaching, expect to invest meaningfully.
-This work directly shapes your leadership effectiveness and organizational impact.
+This work directly shapes your leadership effectiveness and organisational impact.
 One of the highest-value professional development investments available.

 Red Flags to Watch For